-Finally, the Shapley value is the mean marginal contribution of $x_i$.
-When the number of features is large, the above process is computationally expensive.
-Therefore, the SHAP paper introduces an efficient approximation, which obviates re-sampling a combinatorial number of subsets.
-In terms of Faithfulness, LIME is evaluated with white-box tests: when used to explain models that are themselves interpretable (e.g., Logistic Regression or Decision Tree), LIME successfully recovers 90\% of important features.
+In terms of faithfulness, LIME is evaluated with white-box tests: when used to explain models that are themselves interpretable (e.g., Decision Tree), LIME successfully recovers 90\% of important features.
 On the other hand, Shapley values are theoretically shown to be locally faithful, but there is no empirical evidence on whether this property is maintained after the SHAP approximation.
 Subsequent work also finds other limitations: (i) The choice of neighborhood is critical for such surrogate-model-based methods \cite{laugel_defining_2018}; (ii) Linear surrogate models have limited expressivity.
-For example, if the decision boundary is a circle and the example is inside the circle, it is impossible to derive a locally faithful linear approximation.
+For example, if the decision boundary is a circle and the target example is inside the circle, it is impossible to derive a locally faithful linear approximation.

-Beyond simply erasing feature subsets, recent work also starts to explicitly model the strength of different \textbf{feature interactions}.
-For example, the Archipelago method \cite{tsang_how_2020} measures the contribution of the interaction between a pair of features by erasing \textit{all other} features and recomputing the prediction.
-It is shown to be faithful on synthetic tasks such as function reconstruction.
-However, on realistic tasks like sentiment classification, only Plausibility is evaluated.
+Beyond simply erasing features or feature subsets, recent work also explicitly models the contribution of \textbf{feature interactions}.
+For example, Archipelago \cite{tsang_how_2020} measures the contribution of the interaction between a pair of features by erasing \textit{all other} features and recomputing the prediction.
+It is shown to be faithful via white-box evaluation on synthetic tasks, such as function reconstruction.
+However, on realistic tasks like sentiment classification, only plausibility is evaluated.